-- Honey bees are social insects found all over the world, and are an extremely important and beneficial insect because of their role in pollination.
+- Honey bees are social insects found all over the world and are extremely important and beneficial insects because of their role in pollination.
 Honey bees are responsible for pollinating more than 100 crops in the U.S. alone.
 Removing a honey bee hive can be very complicated, especially if it is in a wall.

 - Hornets and wasps are feared by most people.
-These insects are very aggressive and can cause sever reactions in people with bee allergies.
+These insects are very aggressive and can cause severe reactions in people with bee allergies.
 Unlike most bees, one wasp can sting several times in an attack.
-Hornests and wasps live in colonies and are generally brightly colored, fairly large insects.
+Hornets and wasps live in colonies and are generally brightly colored fairly large insects.
 They nest in many locations in the ground, in trees and tree holes, and inside or on buildings.

-- Mud daubers are solitary wasps making a variety of different type nests.
+- Mud daubers are solitary wasps making a variety of different types of nests.
 They use mud to make nests and are predatorial, usually hunting spiders.